RTL buys YouTube fashion channel in battle for younger viewers

 FRANKFURT European broadcaster RTL Group is buying control of online fashion channel StyleHaul, stepping up its involvement in Google's YouTube platform in the race to reach younger audiences less attracted to traditional media.

-RTL said on Monday it had agreed to pay $107 million (66.9 million British pound) to increase its stake in StyleHaul, which has around 900 million monthly views, to 93.6 percent from 22.3 percent.
+RTL said on Monday it had agreed to pay $107 million to increase its stake in StyleHaul, which has around 900 million monthly views, to 93.6 percent from 22.3 percent.

 The move is aimed at tapping the growing trend among consumers to watch videos and listen to music on smartphones and tablet computers via platforms such as YouTube.